The Evolution of Ma Yoga’s Online Yoga Zoom Room

 I had actually been teaching one-on-one sessions on Zoom for a while, so it wasn’t hard to make the transition.
 One of my clients travels a lot, and our therapeutic yoga is what keeps him out of wrist and shoulder pain – he can even play tennis.
 Doing our sessions online means he never has to miss one.

-I had even asked my teachers to do some practice classes on Zoom as way to add live classes to our Ma Yoga Mamas video class membership.
+I had even asked my teachers to do some practice classes on Zoom as way to add live classes to our Ma Yoga Living membership.
 Problem was, we had trouble getting people to sign up.
-It seems like such a weird way to do yoga – on the computer – and new technology can be scary.
+For a lot of people doing yoga online seems weird – until they see just how easy and effective it is.

-Due to necessity, however, we all moved our entire schedule of Prenatal, Mom+Little One, and Align and Flow for All classes online.
+Due to necessity, we all moved our entire schedule of Prenatal Yoga, Mom+Baby, and Ma Yoga for Anyone classes online.
 It was only an experiment – a temporary way to handle the enforced social isolation rules.

 In some ways, we felt even more connected to the students in our Zoom classes than we do in person.